AwesomenessXP/niche-ify/README.md

 - The most challenging part of this project right now is setting up authentication
 - I realize I should be more familiar with REST architecture and how to use axios
 - API: includes uri, http verb (GET, POST, DELETE), header, body (the data)
-- Spotify authentication requires multiple steps:
+- Spotify authentication requires multiple steps
     - Choose authorization for long running apps (requests are in Node)

-    - 1)
-        - ------------ REQUEST USER CODE  --------------------------
+##### Request User Code
 - request user auth in Node
 - create an endpoint (ex: '/login/') with GET request
 - use query params stated in the docs
 - NOTE: "redirect_uri" param will take you the specified page AFTER auth
 - redirect to 'https://accounts.spotify.com/authorize?' with query params following the uri
 - -------------RESPONSE:------------------------------
 - response will have two query params: code (can be exchanged for access token) and state
-    - 2)

         - ------------ REQUEST ACCESS TOKEN --------------------------
         - here, you exchange auth code for access token
         - make endpoint with POST request